10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 9. Go twice so you can see it both in daylight and at night

 There are advantages to enjoying the view of the Iron Lady in daylight and at night.
-By day you can better appreciate the details of the buildings, squares and monuments.
+During the day you can better appreciate the details of the buildings, squares and monuments.
 Besides, the best way to appreciate the contrast between the green (the parks), the blue (the Seine River), and the big buildings is in the morning.

 You don't need to climb the Tower twice, but you'll definitely want to see it at 10pm when the lights are bright, and Paris seems to be sleepwalking.
 However, if you don't have the chance to go twice, a good time to climb the Tower is shortly before dusk, so you can experience the sunset and also, shortly after, the sunset.
-Another ideal option is to go up if you're in Paris in summer.
+Another ideal option is to go up if you are in Paris in the summer.

 10. The best way to get to the Tower